Konstantin-Gromakovskiy/Kropp-fitness/README.md

+# Kropp
-### "Kropp" fitness-club landing page
+### Fitness-club landing page 💪🏋️‍♀️

-# Was created to train CSS/HTML skills
+Was created to train CSS/HTML skills.

-You can see at: https://konstantin-gromakovskiy.github.io/Kropp-fitness/
+You can see at: [Kropp](https://konstantin-gromakovskiy.github.io/Kropp-fitness/)